Academic Standing, Satisfactory Academic Progress, and Financial Aid

 The Academic Standards Committee, chaired by the University Registrar, will convene and review the appeal letter and documentation submitted by the student.
 The committee will render a decision within two weeks after all required appeal documents have been submitted.
 The decision of the Academic Standards Committee is final.

-If the decision of the committee is to grant the appeal, the student’s dismissal will be overturned, and their standing will be changed to academic and financial aid probation (definitions above) for their next enrolled semester.
+If the decision of the committee is to grant the appeal, the student’s dismissal will be overturned, and their standing will be changed to academic and financial aid probation (definitions above) for their next enrolled term.
 This change will also be noted on the student’s academic transcript.